Kaitlynn Carter Shows Off ‘Revenge Body’ In Tiny Bikini After Brody Jenner Split

 The source added that while Brody “wasn’t talking to girls,” he “definitely seemed like he had a wandering eye.”

-On Friday, it was announced that Brody and Kaitlynn decided to “amicably separate” after one year of marriage.
-A source told Us that while the former couple had a lavish wedding ceremony in Indonesia last summer, they were never legally married as they did not obtain a marriage license in the U.S.
+On Friday, it was announced that Brody and Kaitlynn decided to amicably separate after one year of marriage.
+A source told Us that while the former couple had a lavish wedding ceremony in Indonesia last summer, they were never legally married, as they did not obtain a marriage license in the U.S.

 Another source told Page Six that Brody and Kaitlynn, whose marital fights were shown on the first season of The Hills: New Beginnings, have actually been separated for a while and Kaitlynn is already seeing someone else.